 Assembly

-These pieces are bits of collection, experiment, borrowing from specific mediums, telling stories, and exploring pairings.
-The term “assembly” is the most accurate I’ve found to describe this practice.
+These pieces are bits of object collection, experimentation, crossing mediums, story telling, and juxtaposition.
+The term “assembly” is the most accurate I’ve found to describe this practice, though it could also be described as installation or sculpture.

 The Pink, 2023